 He was led by Fiona Murphy in the inquest into the death of Shane Bryant, who died after a 17 minute long restraint by an off-duty police officer and members of the public.
 The jury found that unreasonable force, and missed opportunities, both contributed to the death.

 Cian has particular expertise on the engagement of Article 2 ECHR and has given training on Article 2 and its role in inquests and related civil claims.
-He has also acted pro-bono under licence from Advocate, with support from INQUEST.
+He accepts appropriate instructions on a public access basis.